Updated on 16 June 2021. Estimated reading time: over 12 minutes

-And it doesn't take much to imagine that - thanks to Facebook - these shops could quickly get immediate information on their customers when they enter the store: who they are, where they live, income or credit score.
+And it doesn't take much to imagine that - thanks to Facebook - these shops could quickly get immediate information on their customers when they enter the store: who they are, where they live, income, or credit score.

 Let's dig a little deeper.

-Many parties to address the issue
+Many parties are addressing the issue.

 The question of consent and how to manage biometric data is sensitive, and it seems as if virtually every agency in Washington is addressing at least part of the issue:

-- The National Institute of Standards and Technology for the evaluation of biometric technologies.
+The National Institute of Standards and Technology for the evaluation of biometric technologies.

-The Federal Trade Commission for data security with the FTC Act (15 U.S.C. §§41-58).
+The Federal Trade Commission for data security with the F.T.C.
+Act (15 U.S.C. §§41-58).
 This consumer protection law prohibits unfair or deceptive practices.
 It's been applied to offline and online privacy and data security policies.

 The Food and Drug Administration for the security of implants.

-Four states have enacted a protection law for biometric identifiers, and several others are debating one.
+Five states have enacted a protection law for biometric identifiers, and several others are debating one.

 Four significant steps in 2019-2020

-Things have been moving fast in the last months in the US.
+Things have been moving fast in the last months in the U.S.

 At least four significant privacy legislation fronts are worth mentioning:

-#1 California's new privacy law
+#1 California's new privacy laws

 The California Consumer Privacy Act (CCPA) is a bill passed in June 2018.
 It enhances privacy rights and consumer protection for residents of California.
 The CCPA becomes effective on 1 January 2020.

-It is also traditionally a trend-setting state for data protection and privacy in the US.
+It is also traditionally a trend-setting state for data protection and privacy in the U.S.

-The regulation inspires many national laws outside the EU, including Chile, Japan, Brazil, South Korea, Argentina and Kenya.
+The regulation inspires many national laws outside the E.U., including Chile, Japan, Brazil, South Korea, Argentina, and Kenya.

 The rights provided to California consumers to protect their personal information and biometric data include:

-- Accessing the data (right of disclosure or access),
+Accessing the data (right of disclosure or access),

-- Deleting them (right to be forgotten),
+Deleting them (right to be forgotten),

-- Taking them (data portability – the data must be received in a commonly used and readable format),
+Taking them (data portability – the data must be received in a commonly used and readable format),

-- Requesting businesses not to sell their personal information,
+Requesting businesses not to sell their personal information,

 Opting out (Opt-in is the primary consent standard mandated by European GDPR),

 Right of action (penalties).